coderamen666/srd-v3.5-md/epic/epic-feats.md

 the same level at which he or she gains the prerequisite, just as with regular feats.
 A prerequisite expressed as a numerical value is a minimum; any value higher than the one given also meets the prerequisite.
-A character can't use an epic feat if he or she has lost a prerequisite.
+A character can’t use an epic feat if he or she has lost a prerequisite.

 ## Types of Epic Feats